 The late 1800s and early 1900s must have been quite a time in Vienna.

-You had the tradition of a centuries-old monarchy and long-serving Habsburg emperor (Franz Joseph I) alongside a vibrant contemporary art scene “led” by the likes of Gustav Klimt.
+You had the tradition of a centuries-old monarchy and a long-serving Habsburg emperor (Franz Joseph I) alongside a vibrant contemporary art scene “led” by the likes of Gustav Klimt.

-Anyway, it was Klimt and friends who broke off from the traditional Künstlerhaus group of Viennese artists to form their own association with a stronger focus on, well, contemporary art.
+Anyway, Klimt and friends broke off from the traditional Künstlerhaus group of Viennese artists in 1897 to form their own organisation with a stronger focus on more progressive contemporary art.

-This new association was informally known as the Secession (the full title was, as so often in Austria, much longer: Vereinigung bildender Künstler Österreichs Secession).
+This new association became known as the Secession (the full title was, as so often in Austria, much longer: Vereinigung bildender Künstler Österreichs Secession).
 And in 1898, they got their own gallery for exhibitions: the Secessionsgebäude or Secession Building.

-So the word “Secession” is often used in reference to both the organisation and the building it calls home.
+(People often use the word “Secession” in reference to both the organisation and the building it called home.)